-- ₱ Line-sweep your camp.
+- Line-sweep your camp.
 Walk shoulder-to-shoulder with your campmates and clean your campsite in a grid pattern.
 Pick up EVERYTHING.
 Use a magnet bar or rake to go over your entire camp and conduct a final sweep. - Community Clean-Up.
-As a citizen of BRC, you are asked to join your neighbors on Sunday and Monday after the Burn for two hours of MOOPing in addition to your own camp clean up.
+As a citizen of BRC, we ask you to join your neighbors on Sunday and Monday after the Burn for two hours of MOOPing in addition to your own camp clean up.
 Pick a well-traveled area.
-The Earth Guardians in Center Camp can direct you to a cleanup project. - Secure and cover your load!
-Pack carefully and make sure trash and other items do not litter our highways.
+The Earth Guardians in Center Camp can direct you to a cleanup project. - Cover and secure and your load!
+Pack carefully and make sure trash and other items do not blow off and litter our highways.